 Do not accept food or drink from strangers as it may be drugged.

 A number of financial scams have originated in Uganda.
 Consider unsolicited offers carefully and take legal advice before proceeding with any commercial arrangement.
 Some victims have had their lives endangered by criminals while in Uganda.
-If you are a victim of a financial scam, we advise you to obtain legal advice and not to travel to Uganda to seek restitution as there is a risk of physical harm from the perpetrators.
+If you are a victim of a financial scam, obtain legal advice and not to travel to Uganda to seek restitution as there is a risk of physical harm from the perpetrators.

 Bogus internet friendship, dating and marriage schemes are operating from some African countries.
 These scams typically result from connections made through internet dating schemes or chat rooms.
 Once a virtual friendship develops, the Australian citizen may be asked by their friend or prospective marriage partner to send money to enable travel to Australia or to facilitate some other requirement.
 In some cases the relationship is terminated with very little chance that any funds can be recovered.
 In other cases, foreigners may be lured to Africa to meet their friend or prospective marriage partner and can become victims of crime including kidnapping, assault and robbery.